cjratcliff/ml-compiled/docs/initialization.rst

 where :math:`\theta^{(i)}` are the parameters for layer :math:`i` of the network and :math:`n_i` is the size of layer :math:`i` of the network.

-Biases are initialized to zero as normal.
+The biases are initialized to zero as usual.

 | **Proposed in**
 | `Delving Deep into Rectifiers: Surpassing Human-Level Performance on ImageNet Classification , He et al. (2015) <https://arxiv.org/abs/1502.01852>`_